-GHC/CHC makes its first site visit to Swaziland, consulting with the national TB program to improve case detection and care for conventional and MDR-TB and TB/HIV coinfection using CHC Community DOTS methods.
+GHC/CHC makes its first site visit to Swaziland, consulting with the national TB program to improve case detection and care for conventional and drug-resistant TB and TB/HIV coinfection using CHC Community Treatment Model.

 GHC/CHC receives $2 million gift from the Jolie-Pitt Foundation for work in Ethiopia.
 Planning starts for a center for AIDS- and tuberculosis-affected children in Addis Ababa, modeled after CHC's successful Maddox Chivan Children's Center in Cambodia.

-GHC/CHC conducts training in Ethiopia for physicians and nurses to begin MDR-TB treatment there, and Ethiopian medical workers travel to Cambodia for additional hands-on training from GHC/CHC staff.
+GHC/CHC conducts training in Ethiopia for physicians and nurses to begin drug-resistant TB treatment there, and Ethiopian medical workers travel to Cambodia for additional hands-on training from GHC/CHC staff.

 Recruitment in CAMELIA trial continues, nearing goal of 660 patients.